libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 This feature aggregates the multistream-selecion function and security handshake function.
 From function separation point of view, it introduces coupling between different functions.
-But the argument is that in the case of libp2p, the muxer and security are always needed at the same time, and it is a small price to pay to gain efficiency by reducing one RTT.
+But the argument is that in the case of libp2p, the multiplexer and security are always needed at the same time, and it is a small price to pay to gain efficiency by reducing one RTT.

 ## Alternative options considered

-Instead of ALPN for muxer selection to reduce RTT, other options such as TLS extension and X.509 extension are considered.
+Instead of ALPN for multiplexer selection to reduce RTT, other options such as TLS extension and X.509 extension are considered.
 The pros and cons are explored and the discussion details can be found at [#454].